DataDog/documentation/content/en/product_analytics/analytics_explorer/events.md

 To open the event side panel in the [Analytics Explorer][1], click on a table row in the **List** visualization type.
 Alternatively, click in the side panel list displayed after you click on **Show related events**.

 The event side panel displays all the information relative to a Product Analytics event.
-The waterfall displays related resources, errors, views, and actions, and visualizes your events that cause errors or experience excessive loading times in a timeline format (the view minimap).

-You can also drag and drop the time selectors in the waterfall to zoom into a time span and focus on the events of interest.

-{{< img src="real_user_monitoring/explorer/events/events_side_panel-1.mp4" alt="Events Timings and Mobile Vitals" video="true" width="80%" >}}
+The waterfall displays related views and actions.

 ## Attributes